Climate and Average Weather Year Round in Madrid Spain

 Growing Degree Days in Madrid

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

-The brighter period of the year lasts for 3.3 months, from May 13 to August 21, with an average daily incident shortwave energy per square meter above 7.0 kWh.
-The brightest day of the year is July 6, with an average of 8.3 kWh.
+The brighter period of the year lasts for 3.2 months, from May 13 to August 21, with an average daily incident shortwave energy per square meter above 7.0 kWh.
+The brightest month of the year in Madrid is July, with an average of 8.1 kWh.

-The darker period of the year lasts for 3.5 months, from October 27 to February 13, with an average daily incident shortwave energy per square meter below 3.2 kWh.
-The darkest day of the year is December 20, with an average of 2.0 kWh.
+The darker period of the year lasts for 3.5 months, from October 28 to February 13, with an average daily incident shortwave energy per square meter below 3.2 kWh.
+The darkest month of the year in Madrid is December, with an average of 2.0 kWh.

 The topography within 2 miles of Madrid contains only modest variations in elevation, with a maximum elevation change of 472 feet and an average elevation above sea level of 2,114 feet.
 Within 10 miles contains only modest variations in elevation (781 feet).
 Within 50 miles contains significant variations in elevation (6,617 feet).